 An instance of the severe labor, exposure, and real hardship encountered by these guardians of peace and order is furnished in the pursuit and capture of William Hunter.

 At the time of the execution of Boone Helm and his five confederates, Hunter managed to elude his pursuers by hiding by day among the rocks and brush, seeking food by night among the scattered settlements along the Gallatin River.
 Four of the vigilantes, determined and resolute men, volunteered to arrest him.
-They crossed the divide, and forded the Madison when huge cakes of floating ice swirled down on the flanks of the horses, threatening to carry them down.
+They crossed the divide and forded the Madison River when huge cakes of floating ice swirled down on the flanks of the horses, threatening to carry them down.
 Their camping ground was the frozen earth, the weather intensely cold and they slept at night under their blankets, by the side of a fire which they had built.
-Next day their way led through a tremendous snowstorm, which they welcomed as an ally.
-About two o’clock in the afternoon they reached Milk Ranch, twenty miles from their destination, obtained their supper and again proceeded, after dark, with a guide well acquainted with the country.
+The next day their way led through a tremendous snowstorm, which they welcomed as an ally.
+About two o’clock in the afternoon, they reached Milk Ranch, twenty miles from their destination, obtained their supper and again proceeded, after dark, with a guide well acquainted with the country.
 At midnight they reached the cabin where they learned Hunter had been driven to seek refuge from the severe storm and cold.
 They halted, unsaddled, and rapped loudly at the door.
 On being admitted they found two persons in the cabin – two visible, and one covered up in bed.

 The vigilantes then went to the bed, and allying a firm hand on the sleeper, gripped the revolvers held by him in his hand beneath the bedclothes.
 “Bill Hunter” was called upon to arise and behold grim men with guns leveled at his head.
 He asked to be taken to Virginia City, but he soon found a shorter road lay before him.
-Two miles from the cabin they halted beneath a tree with a branch over which a rope could be thrown, and a spur to which the end could be fastened.
+Two miles from the cabin they halted beneath a tree with a branch over which a rope could be thrown and a spur to which the end could be fastened.
 Scraping away a foot of snow, they built a fire and cooked their breakfast.
-After breakfast they consulted and took a vote as to the disposition of the prisoner.
+After breakfast, they consulted and took a vote as to the disposition of the prisoner.
 That vote determined upon instant execution.
 The perils of the long tramp over the mountain divide, the crossing of the icy stream, the small force involved in his capture, and the certainty of an attempt at rescue when his capture became known to his accomplices, all rendered this necessary.
-The long catalogue of crimes he had committed was read to him, and he was asked to plead any extenuating circumstances in his own behalf.
+The long catalog of crimes he had committed was read to him, and he was asked to plead any extenuating circumstances in his own behalf.
 There were none, and he remained silent.
-He had once been an honest, hard working man, and was believed to be an upright citizen.
-In an evil hour he joined his fortunes with the wicked band that had likewise perished on the scaffold.
+He had once been an honest, hard-working man, and was believed to be an upright citizen.
+In an evil hour, he joined his fortunes with the wicked band that had likewise perished on the scaffold.
 His sole request was that his friend in the States should not be informed of the manner of his death.